NiklasKoehnecke/RandomStuffs/README.md

 # RandomStuffs
-A bunch of random stuff
+A bunch of random code (hopefully)

-Testing just a bit